benoitdemaegdt/TGVmax/README.md

 npm start
 ```

-It should print the minimum price of each train in your terminal (0 if a TGVmax seat is available).
+It should print the TGVmax availability with the hours (if applicable).